PWSCG Terms of Reference

 - Maintaining communication with other PWSCG members and Met Office Executive between formal meetings of the PWSCG.

-4. The Chairman will appoint a deputy to act on his/her behalf in his/her absence.
+4. The Chair will appoint a deputy to act on his/her behalf in his/her absence.

 6. Membership shall include representatives from: